Teekafey/Hackerrank-Oracle-SQL/Top Earners.md

 - SELECT salary * months: This calculates the total earnings for each employee by multiplying their monthly salary (salary) by the number of months they worked (months).

+- AS total_earnings: It renames the result as total_earnings using the alias AS.

 - COUNT(*): This counts the number of employees with the same total earnings (useful to identify how many employees share the same maximum earnings).

-- AS total_earnings: It renames the result as total_earnings using the alias AS.

 - FROM employee: This specifies the table (employee) from which the data will be retrieved.

 - GROUP BY salary * months: This groups the data by the calculated total_earnings.
 For each unique value of salary * months, the query calculates:

    - The total earnings (total_earnings).
    - The count of employees (COUNT(*)).

+       Remember you cannot use an alias in the group by statement.

+- ORDER BY total_earnings DESC: This orders the grouped results by total_earnings in descending order.
+As a result: The row with the highest total earnings appears first.

+- WHERE ROWNUM = 1: This limits the result to only the first row of the ordered subquery result.
+Since the subquery is sorted by total_earnings in descending order, the first row represents the maximum total earnings and its associated count.